MarcosTypeAP/what-2-play/README.md

 # What 2 Play?

+> ⚠️ Due to free tier, on the first request, the page may take up to 1 minute to load as the server spins up.

 This page shows you what multiplayer games you and your friends share in common on Steam, so you can decide what to play.
 That's it.

 (Steam APIs are a f-ing mess)